Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

       For the cover text that sits on top of the home page's main photo, I chose 'Koulen', cursive.
 I felt the variation in text on the initial page draws the viewers attention and stands out which is beneficial as the new album should be a focal point of the site.

  * ### Colour Scheme
-      The colour scheme eventually chosen is one based on black and red.
+      The colour scheme eventually chosen is one based on black and orange.
 I started with a deep black navbar and footer.
-I then added the cover text with a red border to make it stand out and pop on the home screen and eventually landed on a clean, white background color for the body.
+I then added the cover text with an orange border to make it stand out and pop on the home screen and eventually landed on a clean, white background color for the body.

 [Back to top](<#contents>)